-A Predetermined Motion Time System (PMTS) is an approach to work measurement where the observer collects data by videotaping each task performed correctly once.
-This observation is then broken down into a step-by-step process, where the time it takes to perform each step is extracted from a database of time values that have been validated over decades of careful study and analysis.
+To create a predetermined time system, an observer collects data by videotaping a task performed once according to specifications.
+This recording is then broken down into a step-by-step process.
+The time it takes to perform the basic motions of each step is extracted from a database of time values that have been validated over decades of careful study and analysis.

 The result of this work is a labor standard.